mattdesl/pen-plotter-blog-post/markdown/Part-1.md

 Unlike a typical printer, a plotter produces prints with a strangely human quality: occasional imperfections arise as the pen catches an edge or momentarily dries up, and the quality of the ink has the subtle texture and emboss that you normally only see in an original drawing.

+<blockquote class="large"><p style="line-height: 22px;font-size: 14px;padding-top: 3px;">🖨 Plotters have been around for a while — if you are just starting off, you might be interested in some of the older but more affordable <a href="https://www.ebay.com/sch/i.html?_trksid=p2050601.m570.l1313.TR11.TRC1.A0.H0.Xhp+7475a&_nkw=hp+7475a&_sacat=0&_from=R40">HP plotters</a>.</p></blockquote>

-Often, these plotters and mechanical devices are controlled by G-code: a file format that specifies how the machine should lift, move, and place itself over time.
+Often, these plotters and mechanical devices are controlled by formats like [HP-GL](https://en.wikipedia.org/wiki/HP-GL) or G-code.
+These formats that specify how the machine should lift, move, and place itself over time.
 For convenience, AxiDraw handles most of the mechanical operation for you, providing an Inkscape SVG plugin that accepts paths, lines, shapes, and even fills (through hatching).

 ![plotter-wide](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/tess-v3.jpg)